 First things first.
-A rohlik is made by cutting sheets of soft yeast dough into triangular wedges, then rolling this into a crescent shapes which are then baked.
+A rohlik is made by cutting sheets of soft yeast dough into triangular wedges, then rolling this into slight crescent shapes which are then baked.
 In the Czech Republic, these are bought 6 to 8 for the equivalent of a US dollar and are eaten at breakfast, lunch, dinner and as snacks.
 Czech adults love them, Czech kids love them and even Czech dogs love them.

 Today we spent the morning pursuing Instagram for photos of rohlik (or bread) eating dogs of the Czech Republic, and below we’ve shared are a few of the cutest pups we found.